Parenting & Schools

 Holiday Gifts – Book Ideas from PPND

 Senia Maymin and Kathryn Britton are the senior editors of PositivePsychologyNews.com.
-Together they recently edited the first book in the Positive Psychology News series: Resilience: How to Navigate Life's Curves.
+Together they have edited two books in the Positive Psychology News series: Resilience: How to Navigate Life's Curves and Gratitude: How to Appreciate Life's Gifts.
+Kathryn co-edited the third book in the series, Character Strengths Matter, with Shannon Polly.
+Their co-authored articles are here.

 Cat on Bookshelf Editor’s Note: Today, we want to share with you some books we are giving to our friends, in case they give you ideas for holiday gifts.
 These books include our favorite books about positive psychology and some novels that carry positive messages.